ethicalabs-ai/ouroboros/README.md

 ![ouroboros](assets/ouroboros.jpg)

+## Disclaimer

+🚧 **This project is in an early experimental stage.** 🚧

+The current implementation is still **premature and under development**, with ongoing refinements in code structure, optimization, and performance.
+While the recursive refinement process demonstrates promising emergent behaviors, further improvements are necessary for broader usability.

+Key points to consider:
+- The codebase requires **optimization** for efficiency and scalability.
+- Documentation and examples on how to run the system on **novel prompts** will be provided soon.
+- Some experimental features may change or be reworked in future iterations.

+This project is a **work in progress**, and contributions, feedback, and discussions are encouraged.
+If you're interested in exploring recursive AI refinement, feel free to experiment—but keep in mind that the system is not yet production-ready.

 ## Introduction

 The evolution of artificial intelligence has largely been driven by increased computational scaling and large-scale data training.
 However, a more fundamental question arises: Can AI achieve self-improvement and deeper understanding through recursive self-questioning?